 On December 8, 1941, the day after Pearl Harbor was bombed, the Leake brothers from Raywick, Kentucky walked to Lebanon and enlisted to defend their country and fight for freedom.
 The three were separated but survived to return home and, like many, began a life-long career of factory work.

 But surviving to return home does not mean that life returns back to normal.
 In 1980, after a life-long struggle with Post-Traumatic Stress Disorder (PTSD), Joseph Leake eventually committed suicide, leaving behind a family who loved him.
 His grandson, Troy Yocum, always felt there must have been some way his grandfather could have been helped.
 After his own tours of duty in Iraq, Troy made it his personal mission to help veterans and reduce veteran suicide.
 The charity, Active Heroes, started as a single fundraising hike across America.
-Lasting 17 months, covering 7,800 miles and 37 states, the “Hike for Heroes” raised $1.3 million for military families and brought national attention to veteran suicide.
+Lasting 17 months, covering 7,800 miles and 37 states, the “Hike for Heroes” raised $1.3 million for military families, who may be updated with the latest MILITARY news, and brought national attention to veteran suicide.
 Yocum was awarded the Citizen Honors Medal by the Congressional Medal of Honor Society.
 Since 2011, he has served as the president of Active Heroes and grown the mission to serve veterans in every state.
 Their mission is to end veteran suicide, and they are succeeding with a brilliant commitment to the communities they serve.
 In the Greater Louisville Area they have created free events and seminars, a Military Family Retreat Center located in Shepherdsville, KY and now a Military Family Community Center located in Jeffersontown, KY.

 I first became aware of Active Heroes when a friend (who was a disabled veteran) shared with me the story of how Active Heroes helped outfit his home when the government would not.
 Intrigued, I researched them online and found that more than 80 percent of the money donated goes right to the veterans who need it most.
 Immediately, I knew this was an exceptional organization and as the granddaughter, daughter and sister of combat veterans, I felt compelled to contribute to the effort to reduce these numbers.
 I started participating in fundraising events and encouraging others to do the same.
 One of the first things we completed was a ruck-march called, “Carry the Fallen.”
 It was an emotional experience, and I will never forget as we bowed our heads in prayer for our fallen countrymen in Cave Hill Cemetery.
 Since then, our work with Active Heroes has only grown.